dschmidtadv/csv-importer-visual-automation/README.md

 If you have **thousands** of pages on your site and need to perform visual automation how can we do it?

 This CSV-importer will help you to **fetch** all the base urls and reference urls from the `url.sample.csv` file and will create a `scenario.json` file.
-To do this we are using here [csv-parser](https://www.npmjs.com/package/csv-parser) npm package

 ## Workflow Diagram

 [![Test](https://i.postimg.cc/h4ZnHQHs/Test.png)](https://postimg.cc/5jzDzy9Q)